primatejs/primate/README.md

 ## Components

 Create HTML components in the `components` directory.
-Use `data`-attributes to show data within your component.
+Use attributes to expose passed data within your component.

 ```js
 // in routes/user.js